SoftwareONE-SAP/centiq-filters/README.md

 });
 ```

 The filter query will be printed to the console immediately, *and* whenever it is changed.
-If you call set/reset/clear and nothing actually changes, then it should not re-run.
-I.e, if you call `filter.set({ foo: 123 })` twice in a row, the autorun function will only be executed once.

 ## Filter Factories